 - Disputing evidence presented against you by using eyewitness statements, photos, and other types of evidence.

 - Claiming there was no probable cause for the traffic stop.

 - Claiming that the traffic violation was justified in the case of an emergency or to prevent further harm.

 - Challenging the ticket because of erroneous information contained in the ticket.

 Remember: Just because you received a traffic ticket does not mean you are guilty.
 You still have a chance to fight the traffic violation and avoid points from being added to your driving record.
 Get help from a criminal defense attorney who can help you navigate the process and identify possible defenses available to you.

 Your attorney will challenge or suppress any evidence that was obtained illegally, gather evidence that helps fight the traffic ticket, work with expert witnesses to support your case, appear in court on your behalf, and negotiate a plea bargain to get the charges reduced or dismissed.

 Ready to Advocate for You

 Fighting a traffic violation can help you avoid serious penalties and other potentially disastrous consequences.
 While paying a traffic ticket may seem like the easy way out, you can avoid getting points on your license.
 The attorney at the Law Office of Jay G. Wall is committed to providing clients who face a traffic violation with reliable representation and results-driven legal counsel.
-Reach out now to set up a free consultation.
+Reach out now to set up a consultation.